VoskhodXIV/webservice/README.md

 ### Build AMI

 The AMI should be built when the PR is merged.
 The ami should be shared with the AWS `prod` account automatically.
 [This can be done by providing the AWS account ID in the packer template, [see here](https://developer.hashicorp.com/packer/plugins/builders/amazon/ebs#ami_users)].

+Create the `.env` file on the fly, when unpacking artifacts!
+You will need to declare the environment secrets in the organization secrets, and read them during the CI/CD workflow.

 ## :ninja: Author